-Students cannot direct a payment to one loan only and they cannot change the percentage split of the funds.
 Students who are enrolled in post-secondary studies or are in a non-repayment period need to advise StudentAid BC staff that they have paid an amount equivalent to the amount of the outstanding overaward.
 StudentAid BC will review the National Student Loans Service Centre's records to confirm the payment was received.